 Linux has the default SSH remote access tool to perform this sort of job, but as it’s done through the terminal, so many users do not feel comfortable using it.
 Besides using the terminal, you can also use GUI based remote desktop client for your Linux system.

 In this roundup article, I will share a list of the best 20 Remote Desktop Clients for Linux, which will cover all the protocols, including VNC (Virtual Network Computing), RDP, SSH, NX, etc. But we cannot say which one is appropriate for you.
 As you are aware of your own requirement, we suggest you have a glance over the brief discussion of all the options.
 You will find the best client for yourself.

-- It is a Linux remote desktop to Windows, and so you can control a remote PC with Widows just using your Linux system.
+- It is a Linux remote desktop to Windows, so you can control a remote PC with Widows just by using your Linux system.

 - Remmina was initially a very useful tool for Gnu and Linux system administrators.